Essential oils for dogs is a popular topic. Everyone’s quick to recommend them for almost any ailment … from arthritis

 Frankincense has helped some cases of cancer and works on the immune system.
-It can reduce tumors and external ulcers as well as increases blood supply to the brain … although it can worsen hypertension so use caution.
+It can reduce tumors and external ulcers as well as increases blood supply to the brain … although it can worsen high blood pressure, so use caution.

 How To Use Essential Oils For Dogs

 Remember, essential oils can help with your dog’s physical and mental issues but … they’re also very powerful.

 Be sure to use safe handling principles … or consult an aromatherapy expert so that you don’t risk making your dog sick.

 Because essential oils are so popular, there are some bad manufacturers.
 Some oils can contain contaminants or adulterants.
 This means they can cause a more serious adverse reaction.

 Always use high-quality oils from reputable companies.
 It’s best to verify the quality of oils before using them.
 A good company will be happy to answer questions about their product.

 Keep in mind that your dog’s sense of smell is hundreds of times more sensitive than yours.
 So use diluted oils … and provide him with an escape route.
 He’ll let you know if he doesn’t approve.

 Here’s a little teaser from our new Canine Essential Oils course.
 Isla talks about the ways your dog will let you know he doesn’t approve.

 So if your dog shows you he doesn’t like an oil, don’t force it on him.

 When you use essential oils for dogs … follow canine herbalist Rita Hogan’s recommendation:

 Use a 0.5 percent to a one percent dilution.
 This means 3 to 6 drops of essential oil per ounce of a carrier oil.
 She recommends using almond, coconut or apricot kernel oil.

 Remember Your Dog Is A Dog

 Dogs metabolize and react differently to essential oils so … you need to know which oils are safe to use for your dog.

 Always be cautious with so-called “hot” oils like …

 Use special care around your dog’s eyes.
 And always wash your hands after handling oils.
 That will prevent you from getting them into your own eyes too!

 When Less Is More